amadonavarrete/soc-playbook/playbooks/malicious-link.md

 ### Investigate

 #### Key Questions
-- **Did the user click the link, and what was the observed behavior or result?**
+- **Did the user click the link, and what was the result?**
-- **What endpoint and network activity occurred immediately after the link was accessed?**
+- **What endpoint/network activity occurred immediately after the link was accessed?**
 - **Was any payload delivered, and if so, was it executed or blocked?**

 1. Identify the user and system involved.